bloomii/analysis-of-programming-language/week1/README.md

+click [hear](https://replit.com/@zzwwcc12301/analysis-of-programming-language) to view this project page of replit
 ## week1
 you can run code by this commant.
 And then, the program will print the top25 word count.
 ```bash